OSU-BMBL/ssread/static/docs/usage.md

 ---

-The 'Browse' page allows users to browse scRNA-seq or spatial transcriptomics datasets that are stored in scREAD based on factors such as species, brain region, or experimental factors.
+The 'Browse' page allows users to browse scRNA-seq or spatial transcriptomics datasets that are stored in ssREAD based on factors such as species, brain region, or experimental factors.

    ![](./docs/images/Browse.png#center)